mlavi/mlavi.github.io/slides/devops-demystified.md

 - A Definition and Cultural Rendering of DevOps
     - A Brief History of DevOps
-    - DevOps Success and Challenges
+    - DevOps Success, Challenges, and the Journey
 - The Technical Journey to DevOps
-    - Agile Infrastructure
+    - Agile Infrastructure and Infrastructure as Code
-    - Infrastructure as Code
+        - Microservices
         - Pets versus Cattle versus Bacteria
         - Test, Build, Deploy Pattern
     - Infrastructure Orchestration and Models
 - Epilogue: BusinessOps
     - We are all DevOps: your call to action!